-We all know how important staying active is for mental and physical health, and fortunately, numerous sports challenge humans to push their limits, whether it’s alone or on a team.
+We all know how important staying active is for mental and physical health, and fortunately, numerous sports challenge humans to push their limits, whether alone or on a team.

 Since the 1940s, wheelchair sports have opened the doors to exercise and competition for the disabled population, with redesigned equipment that makes it possible for anyone to partake in the fun.
 In this post, we share a list of these adaptive sports!